 State of the Nation: Blood Cancer in Australia

-The Leukaemia Foundation has a bold new goal to create real change for people living with blood cancer: Zero Lives Lost to Blood Cancer by 2035.
+We set a bold goal – to achieve Zero Lives Lost to Blood Cancer by 2035.

-To achieve that bold goal and work towards conquering blood cancer, we commissioned a comprehensive and ‘first of its kind’ analysis.
-Its aim was to identify the challenges and opportunities that influence survival and quality of life for people with blood cancer.
+To demonstrate why that goal was important, we commissioned a ‘first of its kind’ analysis in 2018 to identify the challenges and opportunities that influence survival and quality of life for people with blood cancer.

 Independent research firm, Insight Economics produced the report in partnership with the Leukaemia Foundation.
 We consulted 65 leading experts from across the blood cancer ecosystem including clinicians and haematologists, research institutes, government decision-makers, blood cancer NGOs and industry.